-At Outwood Academy Bell Lane we identify the needs of students by considering the needs of the whole child, not just the special educational needs or disability of the child.
+At Outwood Academy Darfield we identify the needs of students by considering the needs of the whole child, not just the special educational needs or disability of the child.
+Consideration will be made for any young person who has or may have a Disability and consider Reasonable Adjustments to be considered and implemented.

-The SEND Code of Practice outlines the "reasonable adjustment" duty for all settings and schools provided under current Disability Equality legislation.
+The SEND Code of Practice outlines the "reasonable adjustment " duty for all settings and schools provided under current Disability Equality legislation.
 The following alone do not constitute SEND.